Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 Blockbid will also accept cryptocurrency deposits.

-How much will it cost me to use Blockbid?
+How much does it cost me to use Blockbid?

 - Cryptocurrency withdrawals will incur the standard blockchain fee for that coin